 By combining modelling research from biology and physics, the research at Santa Fe showed that if you have a dog that is twice the weight of a rabbit, it's vein network will be much more than twice the area of the rabbit's.
-This enables the dog to use it's veins with less effort.
+This enables the dog to use it's veins to distribute nutrients with less effort.

 This higher efficiency in effort can be calculated exactly with a power law formula.
 This formula was validated with a modelling method in physics called fractals, which is used a lot by physicists to describe things like how much matter is in the whole universe.